ibmdb/python-ibmdb-django/README.md

 # Prerequisites for Django on Python

- * Python 2.5.
+ * Python 2.7 or Python 3
- * Django Framework 1.7.x or above.
+ * Django 1.8 or above
- * IBM_DB driver and IBM_DB_DBI wrapper 1.0 or higher
+ * ibm_db 1.0 or above

 # Installation